FBK-NILab/tractome/README.md

 tractome
 ========

-Tractome is an interactive 3D tool for exploration and segmentation of tractography data.
+Tractome is an interactive clustering-based 3D tool for exploration and segmentation of tractography data.